-If you have limited bathroom space, installing corner toilets can save space and make a statement in terms of style.
+If you have limited bathroom space, installing a corner toilet can save space and still make a statement in terms of style.
 Keep in mind, though, that installing a waste pipe in the corner versus the wall will be more difficult.

 |American Standard Cadet 3 Round (Editor’s Choice)|

 |American Standard Cadet 3 Elongated|